Tooter Turtle

 Tooter Turtle is an American animated television series about a turtle which first appeared on TV in 1960, as a segment of the King Leonardo and His Short Subjects program.
-"Tooter Turtle" debuted on NBC, on Saturday, October 15, 1960, and ran for 39 original episodes through July 22, 1961.
+Tooter Turtle debuted on NBC, on Saturday, October 22, 1960, and ran for 39 original episodes through the conclusion of the original Short Subjects series in early 1963.
 These episodes were later rerun as backups on other cartoon shows, but no more original episodes were made.

 The main premise is that Mr. Wizard will use his magic to send Tooter Turtle into time traveling adventures.

+At the end of each episode after Tooter is saved, Mr Wizard repeats the moral, "Be just what you is, not what you is not!"

 Plot

 The plots followed the same general format.
-Tooter (voiced by Allen Swift) calls on his friend Mr. Wizard the Lizard (voiced by Sandy Becker), an anthropomorphic lizard wearing a wizard cone hat, a robe, and pince-nez eyeglasses.
+Tooter (voiced by Allen Swift) calls on his friend Mr. Wizard the Lizard (voiced by Sandy Becker, or Frank Milano in 2 episodes) an anthropomorphic lizard wearing a wizard cone hat, a robe, and pince-nez eyeglasses.
 Mr. Wizard lived in a tiny cardboard box at the base of a tall tree.
-The introductory segment had Tooter knocking on the cardboard box, having "another favor to ask."
-From inside the box, Mr. Wizard would shrink Tooter small enough to enter through the box's front door and invite him in.
+The introductory segment has Tooter knocking on the cardboard box, with "another favor to ask."
+From inside the box, Mr. Wizard shrinks Tooter small enough to enter through the box's front door and invites him in.

 Mr. Wizard has the magic to change Tooter's life to some other destiny, usually sending him time traveling into the past or teleporting him to various locales.
 As Tooter is fulfilling his destiny, Mr. Wizard narrates the story.
-When Tooter's trip finally became a catastrophe, Tooter would request help with a cry of "Help me, Mr. Wizard, I don't want to be X any more!" where X was whatever destiny Tooter had entered.
-Mr. Wizard would then rescue Tooter with the incantation, "Drizzle, Drazzle, Druzzle, Drome, time for this one to come home."
-Then, Mr. Wizard would always give Tooter the same advice: "Be just what you is, not what you is not.
+When Tooter's trip finally becomes a catastrophe, Tooter requests help with a cry of "Help me, Mr. Wizard, I don't want to be X any more!" where X is whatever destiny Tooter has entered.
+Mr. Wizard then rescues Tooter with the incantation, "Drizzle, Drazzle, Druzzle, Drome, time for this one to come home."
+At the end of some episodes, Mr. Wizard always gives Tooter the same advice: "Be just what you is, not what you is not.
 Folks what do this has the happiest lot."